vzografos/vzografos/README.md

 - 👋 Hi, I’m @vzografos
 - 👀 I’m interested in computer vision and machine learning
 - 🌱 I’m currently learning Reinforcement Learning
-- 💞️ I’m looking to collaborate on using Reinforcement Learning to price binary options.
+- 💞️ I’m looking to collaborate on many different projects.
+I especially using Reinforcement Learning to price binary options and Forex trading (python+ MQL5)
 - 📫 How to reach me.
 Email me at vasileios@zografos.org

 <!---